sportsclimbs/sportclimbs/README.md

 A different solution might be `static/images/peak/harpur_hill` or maybe `assets/images/peak/harpur_hill`.

+## Git remote

+Not pushing because of updates from?? presumably the CMS.

 ## Types of page

 1. Home page - uses index.html, should be a _Branch Bundle_ so how to have several content files?
 [2]